-Tiny Tigers liaise with all the local schools, to ensure a smooth transition into reception to provide you ke to see a full co with a copy. ppy of all our po olicies please ask a member or starr
+Tiny Tigers liaise with all the local schools, to ensure a smooth transition into reception

 Tiny Tigers Pre-School Terms and Conditions

 All parents must observe our basic terms and conditions.
 Tiny Tigers pre-school provides a happy and stimulating environment in which each child can develop very much at his/her own pace.